 Plastics present some of the biggest challenges for householders.
-They take from non-renewable petroleum.
+They take made from non-renewable petroleum.
 The decomposition of some plastic foams is believed to play a role in the destruction of the Earth's ozone layer.

-300 years or longer to decompose and are made
+300 years or longer to decompose and are

 It's hard to find an Island beach or pond shore that is free of plastic debris.
 Numerous water birds, marine mammals, and fish die each year from ingesting or becoming entangled in plastic.
 Even "Degradable" plastics that are made to break into small particles in sunlight or in the soil raise concerns.
 While these products may lessen the danger of animal entanglement, many environmental scientists fear that the small particles pose a greater hazard than the larger, more unsightly plastic discards.
-Martha's Vineyard towns have responded to animal entanglement concerns by banning single-use plastic bags.

-The good news: All plastics are now recyclable on the Island except Styrofoam, plastic wrap, plastic utensils, and plastic bags of all types.
+The good news: All plastics are now recyclable on the island except Styrofoam, plastic wrap, plastic utensils, and plastic bags of all types.
 The collection centers request that items be rinsed out well.
 Eighth grade science students at the Oak Bluffs School have discovered microscopic plastic particles in sand samples taken from all Vineyard beaches.

-...and lastly: Reusable Goods
+... and lastly: Reusable Goods

 Find a home for your intact or repairable home appliances, household goods, clothing, building materials, or any other items that can be repaired or used again.
 Have a yard sale, put items the M.V.
 Times Bargain Box or the Goodies & Giveaways column in the Vineyard Gazette, donate them to the Dumptique at the West Tisbury drop-off facility, the Red Cross, or one of our local thrift stores.
-The Mailroom in Edgartown accepts clean Styrofoam "peanuts" and bubble wrap for reuse.
+Vineyard Packaging Service in Vineyard Haven and the Mailroom in Edgartown accept clean Styrofoam "peanuts" and bubble wrap for reuse.